The first show of the “Silk Peace Art Road” – SPAR – Installation

 They are in limited editions, printed on fine arts Canson photo papers, they are signed and numbered by the artist and a certificate of authenticity follows each print.

 These main prints sitting in the installation can be viewed in the SPAR Works portfolio.
+There you can also see some close-ups of the installation, the interaction of canvas-printed photos and the painting.

 More information & contact